nasa/cumulus-api/docs/api/content/logs.md

 ## List logs

 List processing logs from the Cumulus engine.
-Includes all errors for the system, if `level=error` is used as a query parameter.
+A log's `level` field may be either `info` or `error`.

 ```endpoint
 GET /logs